Meiko Satomura: NXT UK (2020–2022)

 On October 27, 2020, it was reported that Satomura had signed with WWE and would be an on-air talent and coach for NXT UK.
 On the January 28 episode of NXT UK, a video package aired hyping up Satomura's arrival to the brand.

-On the February 11, 2021 episode of NXT UK, Satomura made her ring-debut, where she defeated Isla Dawn in a opening match.
-Soon after, Satomura began a feud with NXT UK Women's Champion Kay Lee Ray, unsuccessfully challenging for the title on the March 3 episode of NXT UK however won the title on the June 10 episode of NXT UK.
-Satomura became the first Japanese wrestler to hold the NXT UK Women's Championship, as well as in NXT UK overall.
+On the February 11 episode of NXT UK, She made her in-ring debut, where she defeated Isla Dawn in an opening match.
+Soon after, Satomura began a feud with NXT UK Women's Champion Kay Lee Ray, unsuccessfully challenging for the title on the March 3 episode of NXT UK; however, she won the title on the June 10 episode of NXT UK, became the first Japanese wrestler to hold the NXT UK Women's Championship, as well as in NXT UK overall.
 She had her first successful title defense against Amale on the July 15 episode of NXT UK.
 She would retain against Stevie Turner on the August 20 episode of NXT UK.
-She would then retain the championship against Blair Davenport on the January 6 episode of NXT UK and Isla Dawn on the March 24 episode.
+She would successfully defend the championship against Blair Davenport on the January 6 episode of NXT UK and Isla Dawn on the March 24 episode of NXT UK.

-NXT (2022–present)
+NXT (2022–2023)

-On the August 23, 2022, episode of NXT 2.0, Satomura made her first appearance on the American brand when she confronted the NXT Women's Champion Mandy Rose.
-The two agreed to a unification match for their titles on Worlds Collide, with Blair Davenport being added to the match.
-At the event, Rose won the match by pinning Davenport, thus ending Satomura's reign as NXT UK Women's Championship at 451 days (as recognized by WWE).
-On the February 14, 2023 episode of NXT, Satomura teamed with the NXT Women's Champion Roxanne Perez against Katana Chance and Kayden Carter in a winning effort.
-After the match, Satomura challenged Perez to an NXT Women's Championship match, which Roxanne accepted.
-The following week, the bout was made official for NXT Roadblock, where Satomura would lose via roll-up.
-Satomura then congratulated Perez after the match, only for Perez to collapse afterwards.
+On the August 23, 2022, episode of NXT 2.0, Satomura made her first appearance on NXT, an American promotion, where she confronted the NXT Women's Champion Mandy Rose.
+The two agreed to an unification match for their titles at Worlds Collide, with Blair Davenport being added to the match.
+At the event, Rose won the match by pinning Davenport, ending Satomura's reign as NXT UK Women's Champion at 451 days (as recognized by WWE).
+On the February 14 episode of NXT, she made her return, teaming with the NXT Women's Champion Roxanne Perez defeating Katana Chance and Kayden Carter.
+After the match, Satomura challenged Perez to a championship match, which Perez accepted.
+The following week, the match was made official for NXT Roadblock, where Satomura would lose via roll-up.
+Satomura then congratulated Perez after the match, only for her (Perez) to collapse afterwards.
+This would be Satomura's last televised match in WWE before her retirement in 2025.
+She wrestled her final match with the company against Bayley for the WWE Women's Championship on July 27, 2024 which the WWE later uploaded on their official YouTube channel.